TechFides/tf-service-manager/docs/configuration.md

 - `color` - service's color in FE
 - `genericTasks` - names of generic tasks to use, these are defined in the generic tasks section (optional)
 - `tasks` - list of tasks defined for the service (optional)
+- `defaultGitBranch` - branch to checkout with GIT\_CHECKOUT command when no branch is provided via an attribute

 ### Tasks